-Sebastian Maurer-Stroh studied theoretical biochemistry at the University of Vienna and wrote his master and PhD thesis at the renowned Institute of Molecular Pathology (IMP).
-After the honour of a FEBS and a Marie Curie fellowship at the VIB-SWITCH lab in Brussels, he has been leading a group of experts in protein sequence analysis as a senior principal investigator in the A*STAR Bioinformatics Institute (BII) since 2007.
-He has been appointed Deputy Executive Director (Research) in 2019 and is the new Executive Director of BII since January 2021.
+Dr Sebastian Maurer-Stroh studied theoretical biochemistry at the University of Vienna and wrote his master’s and Doctor of Philosophy thesis at the Institute of Molecular Pathology.
+After Federation of European Biochemical Societies and Marie Curie fellowships at the Vlaams Institut voor Biotechnologie -Switch laboratory in Brussels, he has been leading a group of experts in protein sequence analysis as a senior principal investigator in the A*STAR Bioinformatics Institute (BII) since 2007.
+He was appointed Executive Director of BII in January 2021.

 Sebastian Maurer-Stroh's research interests lies in mapping the uncharted islands in functional protein sequence space.
 This includes inferring functions for uncharacterized genes/proteins based on remote evolutionary relationships, prediction of the 3-dimensional structure of proteins, identification of biologically important residues and disease-related mutations, as well as developing predictors for short functional motifs in protein sequences.

 | Senior Post-Doctoral Research Fellow|| KENANOV Dimitar |

 | Research Manager|| LEE Tze Chuan Raphael|